ethnicrise/ethnicrise.github.io/_posts/2019-12-19-ethnic-studies-now.md

 deployed by scholars of color simply to exist within the university.

-Ethnic Studies, like the insurgents of the academy, has always embodied the maroon traditions of what Fred Moten and Stephano Harney call "the undercommons of the university." (<a href="http://www.minorcompositions.info/wp-content/uploads/2013/04/undercommons-web.pdf" target='_blank'><em>Undercommons</em></a> 2013) They propose, "In the face of these conditions one can only sneak into the university and steal what one can.
+Ethnic Studies, like the insurgents of the academy, has always embodied the maroon traditions of what <a href="http://www.minorcompositions.info/wp-content/uploads/2013/04/undercommons-web.pdf" target='_blank'>Stephano Harney and Fred Moten</a> call "the undercommons of the university."
+They <a href="http://www.minorcompositions.info/wp-content/uploads/2013/04/undercommons-web.pdf" target='_blank'>propose</a> , "In the face of these conditions one can only sneak into the university and steal what one can.
 To abuse its hospitality, to spite its mission, to join its refugee colony, its gypsy encampment, to be in but not of."
-(26) Ethnic Studies and scholars of color alike occupy this bifurcated position---one foot in, one foot out---navigating between complicity in the excesses and exclusions of the university and using entree into that space of privilege to build better worlds.
+Ethnic Studies and scholars of color alike occupy this bifurcated position---one foot in, one foot out---navigating between complicity in the excesses and exclusions of the university and using entree into that space of privilege to build better worlds.
 We recognize the power of